Dood3/walkthrough-s-/minotaur.md

 ![PIC_FTP1](https://user-images.githubusercontent.com/93183445/140650439-3f17a701-b07c-4d76-aa5b-7c7bcc692865.png)

+message.txt:
+<code>Daedalus is a clumsy person, he forgets a lot of things arount the labyrinth, have a look around, maybe you'll find something :)
+-- Minotaur</code>

-Let's explore and take a look around :)
+Let's explore further :)

 ![PIC_FTP2](https://user-images.githubusercontent.com/93183445/140650455-e0da12ec-90bd-451b-978c-88a7b2a8506e.png)

 Aaaand we got the fist flag!!!

+keep_in_mind.txt (this info will come in handy a bit later):
+<code>Not to forget, he forgets a lot of stuff, that's why he likes to keep things on a timer ... literally
+-- Minotaur</code>

 While ffuf is still running, I'm going to take a look at the website:

 ![PIC_WEB1](https://user-images.githubusercontent.com/93183445/140650473-eaeb3905-efe9-4ea6-928d-c58b19b691a5.png)

 No matter what I typed in, there seems to happen no response what so ever.
-Let's take a look at the source:\
+Let's take a look at the source:
 (The hyperlinks are not what they seem, but go for it, if you feel adventurous, lol)

 The source code reveals: